 A comparison of the physical and inertial properties of the MASH vehicle models with those of recent full-scale test vehicles (i.e., Test 607451-3, Test 607451-2 and Test 607451-1) is provided in Figure 45, Figure 46 and Figure 47, respectively.[Williams17a] The most notable difference for the 1100C vehicle was that the center of gravity (c.g.) was set approximately 7 inches farther back in the model compared to the test vehicle, which resulted in a 19 percent difference.
 For the 2270P vehicle model, except for the bumper extension and the wheel-well clearance, all other measurements were within 4 percent of those measured on the test vehicle.
 The longitudinal and vertical c.g. of the 2270P model was within 1.5 percent and 4 percent, respectively, compared to the test vehicle.
-For the 1000OS vehicle model, the differences in several of the dimensions were greater than 10 percent compared to the test vehicle; however, those particular properties were considered to have minimal effect on the applied loading to the barrier or to the resulting dynamic response of the vehicle during impact.
+The accelerometer for both the 1100C and the 2270P models were positioned at the c.g. of the vehicle.
+For the 10000S vehicle model, the differences in several of the dimensions were greater than 10 percent compared to the test vehicle; however, those particular properties were considered to have minimal effect on the applied loading to the barrier or to the resulting dynamic response of the vehicle during impact.